scInvest/LinqForTuples/README.md

 #How to build?

 Open generation project in visual studio 2022.
-Use UI to generate
+Use UI to generate selected version.
+Open generated project in top most directory eg NetFramwork.
+Rebuild solution.

 # Some examples:
     //all standard linq extenstions are supported